QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 Note, :math:`f''(K)<0`, so as :math:`K` rises, :math:`f'(K)` declines.

-The planner slowly lowers the savings rate until reaching a steady state in which :math:`f'(K)=\rho +\delta`.
+The planner slowly lowers the saving rate until reaching a steady state in which :math:`f'(K)=\rho +\delta`.

 Exercise
 ---------

--  Plot the optimal consumption, capital, and savings paths when the initial capital level begins at 1.5 times the steady state level as we shoot towards the steady state at :math:`T=130`.
+-  Plot the optimal consumption, capital, and saving paths when the initial capital level begins at 1.5 times the steady state level as we shoot towards the steady state at :math:`T=130`.

--  Why does the savings rate respond like it does?
+-  Why does the saving rate respond as it does?

 Solution
 ----------